Everyone has great stories from when they were growing up. Mine just happen to revolve around animals.

 Over ditches, and around trees they led me.
 The sun passed over head as I followed their ghostly black forms, wispy between the trees.
 A glimpse here or there and a fruitless search before finally cornering, driving them home.
 Only to have them splinter again.
 Three times we completed this dance.
 Three times I cursed and followed and chased.
 Three times I felt the futility of my actions, but on the sweet, sweet fourth?
 On that fortuitous trip I crested the hill only to see the four split like the four winds my soul cried out in frustrated agony.
 The four wheeler sputtered and died.
 And my dear, wonderful, life saving father was walking up the hill to relieve me like an avenging angel sent from heaven he would rescue me from the calves of hell and rain vengeance upon them.
 “Thank God.”
 I cried in glorious relief, only to be dismayed moments later as he motioned to the remainder of the herd and handed me the cattle prod.

 It was clear that my task was not done.
-On foot now, with only my heart pumping in my ears and the faint sound of the four wheeler in the distance I approached the herd and surveyed my quarry.
-They lounged upon the hill opposite the barn; chewing cud in an effort to look amiable, to distract me from their dastardly ways..
-The expanse of the lake between us and the hill was spanned by a small low water bridge.
+On foot now, with only my heart pumping in my ears and the faint sound of the four wheeler in the distance, I approached the herd and surveyed my quarry.
+They lounged upon the hill opposite the barn; chewing cud in an effort to look amiable, to distract me from their dastardly ways...
+The expanse of the lake was between us and the hill was spanned by a small low water bridge.
 A chokepoint.
 An easy place to hold.
 A fence crossed the lake dam preventing them from merely circling and wearing me out.
 I could do this.

 I coaxed, chased, cursed, and cajoled the cows across the low water bridge.
 Predictably they ran around the lake and faced the fence across from where they had been.
 Haha!
 I thought as I shut the slinky gate across the low water bridge.
 I have you now!
 I circled the lake, my pending victory sending strength to my exhausted limbs and chased the herd back towards the barn.
 I could no longer hear the four wheeler for my labored breath as I jogged along after them.
 When they saw the gate, they did what I had not foreseen.
 They waded into the damned lake.
 Not a cow, or two, but the entire frigging herd.
 They stood there in the murky water and stared me down with their big brown eyes.
 “What now, B?”
 I could almost hear them laughing.

 So, I did what any self respecting woman would do when faced with a muddy lake (lake mud smells horrid by the way).
 I threw rocks around them and screamed.
-Oh bloody hell I screamed.
+Oh bloody hell did I scream.
 They finally waded out of the lake.
 On the side by the fence again.
 FML.
 I thought as I watched my mother standing up at the gate laughing.
 I glared and set out again, prod in hand.

 But with one risky move my mother ended it.
 I stared at her, confused, as she removed her shoes, pants, shirt and stood in her underwear.
 She grabbed a stick and marched toward the cows yelling admonishments at them and warnings at me.
 “Get your lazy asses up to the barn.
 You damned cows.”
 “Lauren, don’t you dare take any pictures.
 If this shows up on YouTube I'm going to kill you.”
 Like I could react fast enough anyway.
 My mind was blown.
 Such a simple solution.
 Why hadn’t I seen it?